hasindu2008/f5c/_docs/commands.md

    --cuda-max-epk FLOAT       reads with events per kmer <= cuda_max_epk on GPU, rest on CPU [5.0] advanced options:
-   --kmer-model FILE          custom k-mer model file --print-events=yes|no      prints the event table --print-banded-aln=yes|no  prints the event alignment --print-scaling=yes|no     prints the estimated scalings
+   --kmer-model FILE          custom k-mer model file --skip-unreadable=yes|no   skip any unreadable fast5 or terminate program [yes] --print-events=yes|no      prints the event table --print-banded-aln=yes|no  prints the event alignment --print-scaling=yes|no     prints the estimated scalings